Nirmak/NextGenMusicPlayer/README.md

 2. `dj_context.txt` (or your custom file) is merged with instructions about response format.
 3. Recent plays from `playback_history.json` are deduplicated and inserted into the system prompt.
 4. Free-form input or `/ai ...` calls `OllamaClient`, which must return a JSON snippet such as `{"index": 5, "reason": "High energy rock"}`.
 The CLI validates and executes the response.
+5. While the model composes a reply, its output streams live in the terminal so you can confirm it is still working.

 Replace `dj_context.txt` to change the model’s persona or constraints.
 To disable AI completely, set `ollama_url` to an empty string in the config or use `--ollama-url ""` at runtime.